-Mary Berry’s nut roast recipe serves 8 people and will take around 1hr and 20 mins to make.
-This nut roast is ideal for vegetarians when it comes to your Sunday roast dinner or Christmas Day dinner with the whole family.
+You can even serve it as the main event for Christmas Day dinner with the whole family.
 Made with onion, celery and aubergine this nut roast is full of veggies.
 Add in a handful or two of Brazils, pine nuts and blanched whole almonds and you’ve got yourself one mouth-watering, flavour-packed nut roast recipe.
 Thank you Mary Berry!

 Watch how to make Mary Berry’s nut roast

 - Olive oil

 - 1 small onion, finely chopped

 - 2 celery sticks, finely chopped

 - 175g (6oz) shelled mixed nuts (such as Brazils, pine nuts, blanched whole almonds), chopped in the processor, but not too finely

 - 50g (2oz) shelled pistachio nuts, roughly chopped

 - Grated rind and juice of half a lemon

 - 100g (4oz) mature Cheddar, grated